Exploring the sequence length bottleneck in the Transformer for Image Captioning: Experiments

 \subsection{Ablation Study}

-In order to compare the performances of the expansion mechanism with respect to the baseline we replace the encoder and decoder in the Base model with our Expansion counterparts and evaluate several settings of expansion coefficient $N_{E}$.
+In order to compare the performances of the expansion mechanism with respect to the baseline we replace the encoder and decoder in the Base model with our Expansion counterparts and evaluate several settings of expansion coefficient $N_{E}$. \\

-\textbf{Expansion Encoder}.
-In this module both static and dynamic expansion are implemented in the encoder using different parameter sets while keeping the Base decoder.
+\textbf{Expanded Encoder}: In this module both static and dynamic expansions are implemented in the encoder using different parameter sets, while the Base decoder is left as it is.
 In Table \ref{tab:ablation} it can be observed that the new model performs better than the baseline in all instances suggesting the benefits of the expansion.
 However, compared to the decoder's case, no much difference can be seen between dynamic and static expansion and much less expansion is needed.
 We hypothesize that it is due to the abundant number of detected objects provided by the backbone network.
-In fact, state of art detectors often provide multiple bounding boxes over the same region (an example is provided in Figure \ref{fig:img_bounding.png}).
-Similarly not much difference is observed in case of dynamic expansion, for this reason in the remaining experiments we keep the static expansion version with coefficient 64 which uses slightly less memory and computational resources.
+In fact, state of the art detectors often provide multiple bounding boxes over the same region (an example is provided in Figure \ref{fig:img_bounding.png}).
+Similarly not much difference is observed in case of dynamic expansion, for this reason, in the remaining experiments we choose a static coefficient of 64 which uses slightly less memory and computational resources.\\

-\textbf{Expansion Decoder}.
-As previously said, we fix encoder expansion coefficient to a constant (Static Exp$_{N_{E}=64}$) and perform experiments with different choices of decoder configuration.
+\textbf{Expanded Decoder}: As previously described, we fix the encoder expansion coefficient to a constant (Static Exp$_{N_{E}=64}$) and perform experiments with different choices of decoder configuration.
 The decoder's expansion provides another boost to the performances which increases proportionally to the expansion coefficient.
 But this time in a more convincing manner compared to the encoder's case introducing a difference of 0.8 CIDEr-D between the smallest and biggest score, in addition to the 2 points increase with respect to the baseline decoder.
 The two results are reflected also in the reinforcement step, as illustrated in Table \ref{tab:ablation} (named ExpansionNet\textsubscript{\raisebox{-1pt}{\rlap{64,1}}}\textsuperscript{\raisebox{1pt}{Ablation}} and ExpansionNet\textsubscript{\raisebox{-1pt}{\rlap{64,16}}}\textsuperscript{\raisebox{1pt}{Ablation}} respectively), thus proving the effectiveness of the expansion module.